park-sewon/coq-clerical/README.md

 It includes syntax, type system, denotational semantics, specifications and their proof rules, soundness proofs of the rules, and some examples and their proofs.

 ## Installation
-It is checked to compile by `coq_makefile` under the Coq Proof Assistant version 8.16.1 (compiled with OCaml 4.14.1).
+It is checked to compile by `coq_makefile` under the Coq Proof Assistant version 8.18 and 8.19.
 To compile the formalization part of this project, run `make` in the `clerical` directory.
 To compile the examples part of this project, run `make` in the `clerical/examples` directory.